Abhamid3311/sabit-photography/README.md

-# Getting Started with Create React App
+# Getting Started with Sabit Photography

-This website Developed by React [Sabit Photography](https://github.com/facebook/create-react-app).
+This website Developed by React [Sabit Photography](https://sabit-photography.web.app/).

 # Description about Website
 * Sabit Photography is  a Personal Photography Website.